 Also located in Austin, the Bob Bullock Texas State History Museum is one of the most impressive museums in the country.
 With an extensive array of exhibits, the Texas State History Museum encapsulates the history of Texas from prehistoric times to the present.
 The Museum also houses an IMAX theatre as well as a café and store and frequently hosts traveling exhibits and special features.

-Located just outside Burnet, Longhorn Caverns State Park is home to one of the state's best-known caves (caverns).
+Located just outside Burnet, Longhorn Caverns State Park is home to one of the state's best-known cave systems.
 Through the centuries, this natural cavern has at times been home to Comanche Indians, Confederate Soldiers and, most likely, a few outlaws as well.
 Acquired from private owners between 1932 and 1937, the Longhorn Cavern State Park is managed by the Texas Parks and Wildlife Department.
 It is open from 9 a.m. to 5 p.m. on weekdays and until 6 p.m. on weekends year-round.

-The only earthquake formed cave open to the public in Texas is the central attraction of Wonder World Park, which is located along the Balcones Fault Line in San Marcos.
-Wonder World Park is also the oldest cave tour in Texas, having operated continuously since 1903.
-Today, Wonder World Park offers cave tours, educational earthquake programs, a wildlife park, train rides and many more activities for the whole family, including an anti-gravity chamber and the "Mystery Mountain"—in addition to the standard cave tours.
+Home to the only earthquake-formed cave that's open to the public in Texas, Wonder World Park is located along the Balcones Fault Line in San Marcos.
+Also known as the oldest cave tour in the state, having operated continuously since 1903, Wonder World Park offers educational earthquake programs, a wildlife park, train rides, and many more activities for the whole family—including an anti-gravity chamber and the "Mystery Mountain"—in addition to the standard cave tours.